 SHIPS – Screening and Following up to Improve Health in Very Preterm Infants in Europe

 Very preterm infants face higher risks of health and developmental issues than children born at term.
-Follow-up programmes aim to identify any problems early in order to enable interventions and optimal management of health care needs.
+Follow-up programmes aim to identify health concerns early in order to enable interventions and optimal management of health care needs.
 The Screening to improve Health In very Preterm InfantS in Europe (SHIPS) project seeks to create new knowledge about the effectiveness of these programmes and to use these results to develop guidelines for effective follow-up.
 The overall aim is to improve the health and quality of life of children born very preterm.

 SHIPS is a European research collaboration building on the EPICE cohort which includes 6792 infants born before the 32nd week of gestation in 2011 and 2012 in 19 regions in 11 European countries.